huggingface/blog/1_58_llm_extreme_quantization.md

   <figcaption>Pretraining plots without (blue) & with (green) layer normalisation </figcaption>
 </figure>

-While this approach looks very interesting for pretraining, only a few institutions can afford pretraining models at the necessary scale.
+While this approach looks very interesting for pretraining, only a few institutions can afford doing it at the necessary scale.
 However, there is already a wide range of strong pretrained models, and it would be extremely useful if they could be converted to 1.58bit after pretraining.
-Thus we set out on an investigation to see if we can make 1.58 fine-tuning work.
+Other groups had reported that fine-tuning results were not as strong as those achieved with pretraining, so we set out on an investigation to see if we could make 1.58 fine-tuning work.

 ## Finetuning in 1.58bit